- Home

 Should you use equity release to pay off your mortgage?

-If you’re considering using equity release to pay off an existing mortgage, it’s essential to seek professional finance advice to ensure that there aren’t any other more suitable options you can use to pay off your mortgage, such as using savings, pension pots, remortgaging or downsizing.
+If you’re considering using equity release to pay off an existing mortgage, it’s essential to seek professional finance advice to ensure that there aren’t any other more suitable options you can use to pay off your mortgage, such as savings, pension pots, remortgaging or downsizing.

 Taking out an equity release plan is a major financial decision, and it’s vital to understand the details before you proceed.
 The main downside to be aware of when it comes to equity release is the impact of compound interest.
 Since you’re not paying off either the loan or the interest on the loan, the amount owed accumulates at a greater rate each year than it would if you were making repayments.
-However, as mentioned, equity release providers now allow you to make partial loan repayments during the term to reduce the amount owed.
+However, as mentioned, equity release providers now allow you to make partial loan repayments during the term to reduce the overall amount owed.

 When you take out an equity release plan, the rules state that you must seek independent financial advice to decide if it’s right for you.